Binge drinking: Society and culture

 Binge drinking costs the UK economy approximately £20 billion a year; 17 million working days are estimated to be lost due to hangovers and drink-related illness each year.
 The cost of binge drinking to employers is estimated to be £6.4 billion and the cost per year of alcohol harm is estimated to cost the National Health Service £2.7 billion.
 Urgent action has been recommended to understand the binge drinking culture and its aetiology and pathogenesis and urgent action has been called for to educate people with regard to the dangers of binge drinking.

 The Centers for Disease Control and Prevention (CDC) released a study in October 2011 that showed that in the United States, binge drinking costs society $223 billion a year, which amounts to $2 per drink.
 These costs include health care costs for alcohol-related issues, including liver cirrhosis, loss of work productivity, property damage due to drunk driving, and expenditures related to criminal acts.
 Overall, 11.9% of binge drinkers drove during or within two hours of their most recent binge drinking episode.
 Those drinking in licensed establishments (bars, clubs, and restaurants) accounted for 54.3% of these driving episodes.
 Significant independent risk factors for driving after binge drinking included male gender (AOR=1.75); being aged 35–54 or ≥55 years compared to 18–34 years (AOR=1.58 and 2.37, respectively); and drinking in bars or clubs compared to drinking in the respondent's home (AOR=7.81).
 Drivers who drank most of their alcohol in licensed establishments consumed an average of 8.1 drinks, and 25.7% of them consumed ≥10 drinks.

+Research indicates that cultural norms and social expectations surrounding alcohol consumption can normalize binge drinking behaviors, making heavy episodic drinking appear socially acceptable.
+These societal attitudes can reduce the perceived urgency for individuals to recognize potential harms or seek help, particularly among young adults and in environments where drinking is a central social activity.
+Peer pressure, media portrayals of drinking as glamorous, and traditions that celebrate alcohol use all contribute to this normalization.
+Studies suggest that such cultural factors not only increase the prevalence of binge drinking but also delay interventions and public health responses aimed at reducing alcohol-related harms.